Skip to main content

 Compliance

-The ability to yield to external forces.
-Essential for safe human-robot interaction and assembly tasks.
+The ability of a robot to yield to external forces.
+Essential for safe human-robot interaction.

 Computer Vision

 Enabling computers to interpret visual information from cameras.
-Core technology for robot perception.
+Core robot perception technology.
+View companies →

 Cycle Time

-Time required to complete one operation cycle.
-Key metric for manufacturing productivity.
+The time required for a robot to complete one full operation cycle.

 D